willclarktech/apollo-redux-server/README.md

 Benefits include:
 - Time travel (apply fewer actions to go back in time)
 - Backwards compatibility (run action history through new code to see if the same end state is reached)
+- Mitigate the effects of bugs by fixing the code and running the history through the reducer to reach the correct result
 - ...

-In this proof-of-concept app, the logs are just stored in a text file, but you could just as well use a table in a SQL database, Elasticsearch (to see pretty graphs in Kibana), or a blockchain (e.g. use Bitcoin’s).
+In this proof-of-concept app, the logs are just stored in text files according to date.
+You could just as well use a table in a SQL database or a blockchain (e.g. use Bitcoin’s).
+Running `npm run filebeat` will forward the logs from these text files to an expected logstash service running on `localhost:5044` for storage in elasticsearch and display using kibana.
+As you can see in the `docker-compose.yml` file, I’ve used [Sébastien Pujadas’s excellent docker image](https://elk-docker.readthedocs.io/) to get that up and running.

 ## What’s up with all these higher-order functions?